Effective date: January 1, 2026

 Acceptance of Responsibility

-At any time during the conduct process, a Respondent may accept responsibility and elect to be found in violation of the Code for some or all the alleged violations.
+At any time during the conduct process, a Respondent may accept responsibility and elect to be found in violation of the Code for some or all of the alleged violations.
 If a Respondent accepts responsibility, the University will impose a sanction.
 Either Party may appeal the sanction in accordance with Section V below.

 Alternative Resolution

 Alternative resolution processes allow the Parties to have significant influence over the resolution process and the outcome.
 Alternative resolution may not be an appropriate option for all cases but is appropriate where consistent with the University’s obligations and values and where it will be an effective method to end the conduct, prevent its reoccurrence, and address or remedy its effects.
-Either Party may request the opportunity to participate in Alternative Resolution at any time.
-Upon receiving such a request, the University will ask the other Party about their interest in Alternative Resolution.
+Either Party may request the opportunity to participate in alternative resolution at any time.
+Upon receiving such a request, the University will ask the other Party about their interest in alternative resolution.
 If (1) both Parties agree to attempt alternative resolution and to place the Formal Investigation Process on hold for a reasonable period while pursuing alternative resolution, and (2) the University determines that the agreed-upon form of alternative resolution is appropriate, then arrangements will be made to start the alternative resolution process.

 The following also applies to alternative resolution:

-• The University must approve all agreements reached through alternative resolution.
+- The University must approve all agreements reached through alternative resolution.
 The University will only approve terms in an alternative resolution agreement that are enforceable by the University.

-• Agreements reached through alternative resolution must be in writing and shall be the final resolution of the case.
+- Agreements reached through alternative resolution must be in writing and shall be the final resolution of the case.
 Failure to adhere to the terms of an agreement reached through alternative resolution may constitute a separate violation of the Student Conduct Code and/or result in reopening of the original student conduct allegations.
 Whether the original student conduct case is reopened will depend on the term(s) of the agreement alleged to have been violated.

-Resolution by Agreement.
-The Parties may agree on a resolution.
+Resolution by Agreement: The Parties may agree on a resolution.
 An agreed-upon resolution must include Respondent acknowledging responsibility for at least one of the alleged violations.
-If, the Parties agree on the violation but cannot agree on a sanction, the University can impose a sanction.
-In that event, either party may appeal the sanction, in accordance with Section V below, but may not otherwise appeal the agreement.
+If the Parties agree on the violation but cannot agree on a sanction, the University can impose a sanction.
+In that event, either Party may appeal the sanction in accordance with Section V below but may not otherwise appeal the agreement.

-Formal Investigation Process
+Section III: Formal Investigation Process

 Fact-Gathering